-Airbnb to block, cancel reservations ahead of inauguration
+Airbnb to block, cancel DC bookings ahead of inauguration

 Airbnb has had a policy of removing guests who are confirmed to be members of hate groups since 2017, when it blocked guests who were headed to a white supremacist rally in Charlottesville, Virginia.

 The company also said Monday that it won’t give political donations to the Republicans who voted against certifying the results of the election last week.
-Airbnb joined Marriott, AT&T and others in taking that stand.
+Airbnb joined Marriott, AT&T , Walmart and others in taking that stand.

 Airbnb’s political action committee donated $866,519 to candidates and political parties in the 2020 election cycle, according to Open Secrets, which monitors campaign finance donations.
 Democratic President-elect Joe Biden was the biggest recipient of Airbnb donations.